tarwn/lessthandot-hugo/blogs/content/posts/2015-03-24-the-shaky-bug-in-ssis.md

 If you go back to the [first Connect item][1], these steps are described in the work arounds and they work like a charm.

-The issue has also been [reported for SSIS 2014][3], and while the item has been closed as fixed, there&#8217;s no explanation on how it is fixed.
+The issue has also been [reported for SSIS 2014][3], and while the item has been closed as fixed, there's no explanation on how it is fixed.
 Maybe in an upcoming CU for SQL Server 2014?
-It&#8217;s possible the same work around works for SSIS 2014, but I haven&#8217;t tried it (I don&#8217;t have the bug in Visual Studio 2013) so if you do try it, it&#8217;s at your own risk.
+It's possible the same work around works for SSIS 2014, but I haven't tried it (I don't have the bug in Visual Studio 2013) so if you do try it, it's at your own risk.

  [1]: https://connect.microsoft.com/SQLServer/feedback/details/790470/when-dragging-ssis-objects-on-canvas-the-objects-shake-jiggle-jitter
  [2]: https://connect.microsoft.com/SQLServer/feedback/details/776664/ssis-2012-control-flow-moving-objects-is-unusable